stefang/ofxSphereCam/README.md

-A port to openFrameworks for my simple extension of the ofCamera class for openFrameworks to control an inward pointing camera with zenith and azimuth angles instead of cartesian coords as well as a standard tweened linear cartesian model.
+Originally a port to openFrameworks of my simple sphere camera class (https://github.com/stefang/SphereCamera) this is now an extension of the ofCamera class for openFrameworks to control an inward pointing camera with zenith and azimuth angles instead of cartesian coords as well as standard linear cartesian model.

-The movement is tweened so you set the target angles or positions and speed, not the actual angles like and it will make it's way there.
+The movement is tweened so you set the target angles, positions and speed and it will make it's way there.
 You can use three methods:

 ### moveTo(ofVec3f(x,y,z), speed_in_ms);